 - Class Format: The class meets in-person twice a week for fifty minutes of active classroom instruction.
-Note that the activities vary day by day with some class periods focused on formal lecture or project introductions, while others may be focused on carrying out coding challenges, carrying out simulations or writing laboratory reports and completing other deliverables.
-Note the specific calendar weeks are identified below in the "Schedule of Lab Activities". - Class Deliverables: All of the projects will be carried out in small groups, assigned by the instructional team, which will be sized appropriately to match the amount of work expected.
+Note that the activities vary day by day with some class periods focused on formal lecture or project introductions, while others may be focused on carrying out coding challenges, group coding activities, working on group reports, or completing other deliverables.
+Note the specific calendar weeks are identified below in the "Schedule of Activities". - Class Deliverables: All projects will be carried out in small groups, assigned by the instructional team, which will be sized appropriately to match the amount of work expected.
+All other assignments are expected to be carried out as an individual.

 To complete these assignments, students must have access to a computer, basic programming skills, and familiarity with some programming languages and/or environments similar to what is covered in introductory computing courses.
 The minimum requirement is some exposure to MATLAB.
 If you are not familiar with MATLAB, it is your responsibility to become more acquainted.
 In addition to turning in a report or video presentation for each project, students will be required to submit their post-processing or analysis code.
 When requested your code should be must be submitted in a single zip file, including a "driver" or "main" MATLAB script producing all requested figures.
-Code for group projects may be written as a group, but each individual within the group is responsible for understanding exactly how all of the code works.
+MATLAB scripts should run to completion without the use of any external packages/toolboxes (e.g., Symbolic Math, Statistics and Machine Learning).
+Code for any group projects may be written as a group, but each individual within the group is responsible for understanding exactly how all of the code works.
 Reports and code should be submitted to the appropriate Canvas assignments by the due date, no late assignments will be accepted.
+You may submit as many times as you wish; the last on-time submission will be graded.
 It is your responsibility for confirming the intended files were uploaded and run properly.